aptech/docs/docs/CR-trap.rst

 ::

-   //Create a coefficient matrix with linear dependencies x = { 1 1 0.8,
+   // Create a coefficient matrix with linear dependencies x = { 1 1 0.8,
          1 1 1.5,
          1 1 0.6 };

-   //Create a dependent variable
-   y = { -0.36,
+   // Create a dependent variable y = { -0.36,
          -1.55,
          -0.02 };

-   //Set the trap flag, to supress the error trap 1;
+   // Set the trap flag, to supress the error trap 1;

-   //Attempt to compute the inverse of the moment matrix mmi = inv(x'x);
+   // Attempt to compute the inverse of the moment matrix mmi = inv(x'x);

-   //Check to see if 'mmi', contains a scalar error code if scalmiss(mmi);
+   // Check to see if 'mmi', contains a scalar error code if scalmiss(mmi);
-       //Compute the pseudo-inverse of the moment matrix mmi = pinv(x'x);
+       // Compute the pseudo-inverse of the moment matrix mmi = pinv(x'x);
    endif;

-   //Solve the linear equations
+   // Solve the linear equations
    b_hat = mmi * x'y;

 After the above code, b_hat is equal to: